-- IF SWALLOWED: Get medical help

-- IF SWALLOWED: Rinse mouth.
-Do NOT induce vomiting

-- IF ON SKIN: Get medical help immediately

-- IF ON SKIN: Take off immediately all contaminated clothing.
-Immediately rinse with water for several minutes

-- · Wash contaminated clothing before reuse

-- IF INHALED: Remove person to fresh air and keep comfortable for breathing
+- IF SWALLOWED: Get medical help - IF SWALLOWED: Rinse mouth.
+Do NOT induce vomiting - IF ON SKIN: Get medical help immediately - Specific treatment (see "Notes to Physician" in Section 4 of the SDS) - IF ON SKIN: Take off immediately all contaminated clothing.
+Immediately rinse with water for several minutes - · Wash contaminated clothing before reuse - IF INHALED: Remove person to fresh air and keep comfortable for breathing - IF IN EYES; Immediately rinse with water for several minutes.

-- Specific treatment for skin contact (see "Notes to Physician" in Section 4 of the SDS)

-- IF IN EYES: Immediately rinse with water for several minutes.
 Remove contact lenses, if present and easy to do.
-Continue rinsing

-- IF IN EYES: Get medical help

-- · Get medical help if you feel unwell

-- Absorb spillage to prevent material damage

-- Collect spillage
+Continue rinsing - If eye irritation persists: Get medical help - · Get medical help if you feel unwell - · Absorb spillage to prevent material damage - Collect spillage